MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

  The allocator used by the deque.

 ### Remarks
  Allocators for the deque class specify how the class manages storage.
-The default allocators supplied with STL container classes are sufficient for most programming needs.
+The default allocators supplied with C++ Standard Library container classes are sufficient for most programming needs.
 Writing and using your own allocator class is an advanced C++ topic.

 ### Example